thierbig/TrinketMenu-3.3.5/README.md

 # TrinketMenu (3.3.5a)

-Lightweight trinket manager by Gello, updated for Wrath 3.3.5a (Interface 30300).
+Lightweight trinket manager, updated for Wrath 3.3.5a
 ## Install
 Copy the `TrinketMenu` folder to `Interface/AddOns/` and `/reload`.